 Tradition has it that local fishermen would feast with their families before heading off to sea to fish off the coast of Iceland for six months.
 Ship-owners would then offer a ‘Foye’ to the fishermen, that is an advance on their salary with a generous party before the departure.
 The first mention of the carnival dates back to 1676.

-Today the festivities last from January to March with a series of balls and parades on weekend days in Dunkirk and the villages nearby.
-The culmination of the carnival takes place on the ‘Trois Joyeuses’ (Three Joyful Days), the Sunday, Monday and Tuesday preceding Ash Wednesday.
-On these days the town of Dunkirk embraces an atmosphere of excitement with loud bands playing on the streets and revellers taking over the streets dressed in extravagant outfits carrying colourful umbrellas on long handles.
+On these days the town of Dunkirk embraces an atmosphere of excitement.
+Loud bands play on the streets and revellers take over the town dressed in extravagant outfits carrying colourful umbrellas on long handles.

-The festivities continue on the Place Jean Bart at 7pm for the Rigordon, the final stage of the Dunkirk Carnival.
+The festivities continue on the Place Jean Bart at 7 pm for the Rigordon, the final stage of the Dunkirk Carnival.
 It includes a jig, a dance and a song sung by the carnavaleux (carnival-goers) on their knees and holding hands in honour of Jean Bart, Dunkirk’s naval hero.